surftemp/regridding_tools/global_regridding/README.md

 ### submit_makegriddedL3USSTs.py

 Submit batch jobs of the L3U regridder on JASMIN for all years for a particular sensor.
 Job output will be in makegriddedL3USSTs_SENSOR_YEAR.out and errors in the .err files with the same names.
+The resoulution is currently fixed at 5 degree monthly.

 ```
 usage: Submit the L3U regridder for all the years for a particular sensor. [-h] sensor sst_l3u_path out_path